Media

 One tiny example of external costs generated locally is the taxpayer-funded millions of dollars it has taken to build, maintain, and upgrade the nitrate-removal system—the largest in the world—in the Des Moines Waterworks plant.
 (That toxic nitrate comes from agricultural fertilizer, much of which runs into the rivers.)
 Not to mention the downstream damage to the fishing industry in the dead zone at the mouth of the Mississippi.
 Industrial food doesn’t pay those costs.
 Rather, it foists them off onto other segments of society in the form of huge government subsidies, higher health insurance, environmental damage, and many other ways.

 In other words, the price you pay at the checkout counter is only a fraction of the real cost of your food.
-By contrast, home gardens generate no such external costs and very little in the way of up-front costs.
+By contrast, self-sufficiency gardens generate no such external costs and very little in the way of up-front costs.
 When it comes to efficiency, we tend to miss the big picture because we see only small, misleading parts of it like the tractor in the field or the quick trip to the grocery store.
 But it’s there, it’s real, and it’s killing us.

 Garden Super Size Me